 You’ve found out earlier in this article about using driver software.
 So that you can read your Toshiba NTFS external hard drive on your Mac.

 But what if you’d prefer not to buy and maintain separate software on your Mac.
 Or vice versa for your Windows PC.

 As long as you’ve no files already on your Toshiba drive you can format your drive to ExFAT.

-ExFAT is read and writeable by both your Mac and a Windows PC and there’s no need for driver software.
+Mac and a Windows PC can read and write ExFAT.
+So there’s no need for driver software.

 When You’re Done With Your Toshiba Drive Eject

 Whether you’re using the drive on your Mac or on a Windows PC don’t just plug your Toshiba out when you’re finished.

 You risk corrupting the files on the drive.

 This is because your Mac holds all sorts of information in its memory while you are using the Toshiba drive.

 Eject tells your Mac to write down what it needs to to your Toshiba hard drive.
 And when it’s done that you’re free to disconnect.